libgit2/libgit2/THREADING.md

 libssh2 may be linked against OpenSSL or libgcrypt.
 If it uses OpenSSL, see the above paragraphs.
-If it uses libgcrypt, then you need to set up its locking before using it multi-threaded. libgit2 has no direct connection to libgcrypt and thus has not convenience functions for it (but libgcrypt has macros).
+If it uses libgcrypt, then you need to set up its locking before using it multi-threaded. libgit2 has no direct connection to libgcrypt and thus has no convenience functions for it (but libgcrypt has macros).
 Read libgcrypt's [threading documentation for more information](http://www.gnupg.org/documentation/manuals/gcrypt/Multi_002dThreading.html)